Rivers Inlet is home to one of the most diverse recreational fisheries in the world. Our fishing

 Rivers Inlet offers a variety of guided fishing opportunities.
 At Duncanby, our guides are at your service for whatever you would like to do with your day on the ocean.
 Although most guests utilize their guide’s extensive knowledge in pursuit of trophy Chinook and halibut, a variety of other options are available.
 Your guides can take you fly fishing the open ocean for Coho salmon, rockfish or ling cod.
 They can also take you bear watching and whale watching.
 Whatever your choice, your guide will provide you with an experience of a lifetime.

-Duncanby Lodge is equipped with two different styles of unguided boats.
-Our New 18’6” Bridgeview Center console’s with 95 hp Mercury motors complete with aluminum roof.
+Duncanby Lodge is equipped with our new 18’6” Bridgeview Center console’s with 95 hp Mercury motors complete with aluminum roof.

 At the end of each fishing day, dock staff will be there to assist you in parking and off loading your catch.
 Your boat will be meticulously detailed, pressure washed and restocked for the next day.
 Should you require any additional gear or instruction, our dock staff will be happy to assist you to ensure you feel comfortable and prepared.
 All boats are outfitted with: safety equipment, Garmin GPS, depth sounder, VHF radio, Scotty downriggers, rods, tackle box (mooching equipment), fresh towels, net, gaff, and lodge map.